 Focus on viable metrics

 The focus is made on the viable metrics instead of the useless ones that give an illusory perception of the offer.
-Key metrics in lean canvas rest on minimum success criteria like conversion rate, number of subscribers, referrals, etc.
+Key startup metrics in lean canvas rest on minimum success criteria like conversion rate, number of subscribers, referrals, etc.

 Work with the canvas